Scope

 Save your hits: “My List”

 When you find a book entry that you would like to save, click on the “Add to My List” box below the entry.
-Once you are ready to collect your list, go to “My List” on the menu bar to print your list, which will consist of the bibliographical information without the annotation.
+You’ll get an acknowledgement that your book has been saved to your list.
+Once you are ready to collect your list, go to “My List” on the menu bar to print your list or save it as a PDF.
+List entries will consist of the bibliographical information without the annotation.
 The search will not be saved once you leave the site, so make sure to print your hits!